Before you clean

 - Keep children and animals out of the work area during the cleaning procedure.

-- Do not eat, drink, chew gum/tobacco or smoke at any time during cleaning.
+- Do not eat, drink, chew gum or tobacco, or smoke at any time during cleaning.

 - Spray and remove visible mold with general household cleaner solution.
 Start from the top and work down.
 Change towels frequently.
 Discard towels in plastic bag.
 Rinse the same area with clean water on a damp towel or lightly spray with warm rinse water in a spray bottle and wipe with a clean towel.